raganwald/braythwayt.com/_posts/2013-03-08-this-happy-place.md

 [phpunit]: https://leanpub.com/grumpy-phpunit

 Instead, you roll up your sleeve with a series of recipes for making your life better *today*.
-There's no namby-pamby as-good-as-it-gets "Chris Hartjes makes me want to be a better programmer" talk.
-The Grumpy Programmer's PHPUnit Cookbook is industrial-strength pain relief for people with PHP migraines.
+There's no namby-pamby as-good-as-it-gets "Reading *The Hipster's Guide to JavaScript Framework Architecture* makes me want to be a better programmer" talk. *The Grumpy Programmer's PHPUnit Cookbook* is industrial-strength pain relief for people with PHP migraines.

 > <font size="+2">Most of my writing appeals to the kind of people I call "The few, the proud, the curious."</font>